x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/monitor-dags.md

 The Applications and Services logs category includes four subtypes: Admin, Operational, Analytic, and Debug logs.
 Events in Admin logs are of particular interest if you use event log records to troubleshoot problems.
 Events in the Admin log should provide you with guidance about how to respond to the events.
 Events in the Operational log are also useful, but may require more interpretation.
 Admin and Debug logs aren't as user friendly.
 Analytic logs (which by default are hidden and disabled) store events that trace an issue, and often a high volume of events are logged.
 Debug logs are used by developers when debugging applications.

-Exchange 2016 logs events to crimson channels in the Applications and Services logs area.
+Exchange Server logs events to crimson channels in the Applications and Services logs area.
 You can view these channels by performing these steps:

 1. Open Event Viewer.